Unihedro/rfcs/0000-ilp-over-http.md

 ### Authentication

 Peers MAY use any standard HTTP authentication mechanism to authenticate incoming requests.
-Bearer Tokens or TLS Client Certificates are RECOMMENDED.
+TLS Client Certificates are RECOMMENDED for security and performance.

 ### Request